Where to eat in Rome’s Monti neighbourhood

 Daily 8.30am – 12am

-Handmade tonnarelli, ravioli, gnocchi … it seems like every carbohydrate lover’s dream, but it’s actually daily routine at Centro, the pasta lab in between Rome’s Termini and Monti neighbourhoods.
+Handmade tonnarelli, ravioli, gnocchi … it seems like every carbohydrate lover’s dream, but it’s actually daily routine at Centro, the restaurant in between Rome’s Termini and Monti neighbourhoods.
 Step inside this charming restaurant to immerse yourself in the world of pasta.
 From breakfast and lunch to aperitivo and dinner, Centro offers tasty dishes.
-The day kicks off at 8.30am with a rich intercontinental breakfast with sandwiches, croque madame and croque monsier, as well as an Italian breakfast with artisanal cornetti, bread with jam and butter, homemade cakes and centrifuges.
+The day kicks off at 8.30am with a rich intercontinental breakfast, as well as an Italian breakfast.
 For lunch and dinner, an a la carte menu with a variety of dishes strictly tied to seasonal products awaits you.
-Get yourself to Centro’s aperitivo for a perfectly crafted cocktail accompanied by an express dish from the kitchen
+Get yourself to Centro’s aperitivo for a perfectly crafted cocktail accompanied by an express dish from the kitchen.

 Via Panisperna, 222/a